 Passeggiata 101: A Walk Through Rome’s Trastevere

-The Rome neighborhood of Trastevere sits on the west bank of the Tiber River, connected by a series of bridges with Centro Storico, the historical center of mankind’s most powerful civilization.
+The neighborhood of Rome’s Trastevere sits on the west bank of the Tiber River.
+A series of bridges connect it with Centro Storico, the historical center of mankind’s most powerful civilization.
 In these last 2,000 years, Trastevere (from the term “attraverso il Tevere” or “across the Tiber”) has constantly transformed itself.
 It started as the home of sailors and fishermen.
 The Roman aristocracy held naval battles in one of the piazzas.
-When many of Rome’s 300,000 slaves were freed, they settled in the district.
+When many of Rome’s 300,000 slaves became free, they settled in the district.
 Later it became the city’s first Jewish settlement.
 In modern times, it was a hangout for 1960s and ‘70s writers, communists, artists and writers.

 Today it has gentrified.
-Its narrow, windy, cobblestone alleys remain but they’re lined with cozy restaurants, rollicking bars, gelaterias, souvenir stands and boutique shops.
+Its narrow, windy, cobblestone alleys remain, today lined with cozy restaurants, rollicking bars, gelaterias, souvenir stands and boutique shops.
 It is immensely walkable, the perfect neighborhood for a walk at any time of day.
 The one below is less than a kilometer.

 A Passeggiata Through Trastevere